Subject Co-ordinator: Mr N Watson & Mrs E Simmons

 We offer our pupils a breadth of experience to develop their understanding of themselves as individuals within their community but also members of a wider global community as a responsible digital citizen.

-Our Computing curriculum is based upon the scheme of learning designed by Purple Mash.
+Our Computing curriculum is based upon the scheme of learning designed by Purple Mash and supplemented with online safety resources from eCadets, Child Net and the UK Safer Internet Centre.
 It is comprised of three aspects: Digital Literacy, Information Technology and Computational Thinking.

 These aspects are organised into seven strands: key skills, multimedia, coding & computational thinking, computers & networks, online safety, spreadsheets & graphing and databases to ensure that pupils’ knowledge, skills and understanding is built upon through successive years towards clearly identified year group learning outcomes.
 Wherever possible activities are linked to year group topics to provide further engagement and purposeful learning.

 Challenge, support and independence are provided through the use of Purple Mash 2Dos, which lead children through carefully structured lesson activities.
-In addition, our well-trained staff enhance provision still further through support and setting additional challenge where appropriate.
+In addition, our well-trained staff enhance provision still further through direct and guided support, pre-teaching and setting additional challenge where appropriate.

-In Key Stage 2, our children extend their use of Computing that they use for communication, investigation and programming and work to understand how to communicate safely and responsibly.
+In Key Stage 2, our children extend their use of Computing for communication, investigation and programming and work to understand how to communicate safely and responsibly.

 Key Stage 2 pupils can become eCadets, receiving regular coaching to be online safety experts.
 They devise, plan and deliver lessons covering aspects of Digital Literacy to their class and present in assemblies.
 They complete three teaching challenges each term ranging from Copyright to Screen Time, Online Friendships to Live Streaming.